beta-tester/RPi-GPS-PPS-StratumOne/README.md

 in this example the current offset of NMEA is +480ms.<br />
 this would be too high to get a proper lock of PPS to NMEA in chrony.

-try to adjust the offset and restart the chrony service eych time you made adjustments:<br />
+try to adjust the offset and restart the chrony service each time you made adjustments:<br />
 `sudo systemctl restart chrony.service`

 as soon the offset is pernamently less than +/-200ms,<br />